Information for Afghan Nationals

 - Submit Form I-765 with a copy of the Form I-94, passport, or other travel document described above.

-Please note: Applications for Afghan nationals will receive priority scheduling at application support centers to capture their biometrics.
+Please note: Applications for Afghan nationals will receive priority scheduling at Application Support Centers to collect their biometrics.
 Organizations that are assisting applicants with their Form I-765 may submit bulk filings to USCIS.

 After You File Form I-765